secretstartups/handbook/culture/inclusion/being-an-ally/index.html.md

 Being an ally goes a step beyond being inclusive to taking action to support marginalized groups.
 The first step in being an ally is self-educating.

-This ally lab with provide you with some of the tools, resources and learning activities to help you grow as an ally.
+This ally lab will provide you with some of the tools, resources and learning activities to help you grow as an ally.

 ## Skills and Behaviours of allies